Refzlund/svelte-tably/README.md

 import { Column } from 'svelte-tably'
 ```

-This component designates a column where options like sorting, filtering etc. is provided.
+This component designates a column where options like sorting, filtering etc. are provided.

 ```html
 <Column id='...' header='...' value={row => row.value} />